IsmailMarghich/Courses/TypeScript/projects/basic_express_ts/readme.md

-A simple login and logout program with express and typescript, in this example we only added typing and an interface.
+A simple login and logout program with express and typescript, in this example we added typing and an interface.
-Hence the name basic, in our next project we will write the same program but with better express and Typescript integration.
+This is to showcase how different javascript libraries and frameworks can take advantage of typescript features.